 Tokyo: Kodansha International, 2010

 Tokyo's dynamism means that the city shifts and changes over time.
 While much of the city is fairly stable as to structure and atmosphere things can happen to change a neighborhood in a few years.
-One famous example is the transition of Akihabara from an electronics center to also being a major center for fan related goods for consumers of anime, manga and videogames.
+At times these are natural transitions due to changes in consumer culture, or they may be imposed by the local government.
+One famous example is the transition of Akihabara from an electronics center to also being a major center for fan related goods for consumers of anime and manga as a result of the rise of personal computers and videogames.
+Another is the transformation of the Kabukichō neighborhood by the government forcing out many adult entertainments in a bid to make the area more of just a regular bar and entertainment district.

-For this type of information good web resources come in handy.
+For information on the contemporary city good web resources come in handy.
 Some of these are official tourism sites others are geared to people living in the city and so provide a street level view of Tokyo.
-Some sites may also have maps and brochures you can download and put on a handheld device or just read on your computer.
+Some sites may also have maps and brochures you can download and put on a handheld device, read on your computer, or print out.

 GO TOKYO Official Tokyo Travel Guide.